smoked mackerel and parsnip fish cakes

 - Olive oil for frying and drizzling

 Boil the parsnips until soft.
 Drain and allow to cool.
-Heat the rapeseed or coconut oil in a frying pan and gently fry the onion, chilli, garlic, ginger and tumeric for 10 minutes until softened.
+Heat the rapeseed or coconut oil in a frying pan and gently fry the onion, chilli, garlic, ginger and turmeric for 10 minutes until softened.

 Skin and bone the mackerel and flake roughly.

-Put the onion mixture, parsnips and mackerel into a food procesor and blitz briefly to combine.
+Put the onion mixture, parsnips and mackerel into a food processor and blitz briefly to combine.
 Add the lemon and lime juice and zest and season with plenty of salt and pepper.
 Cool in the fridge for 30 minutes.

 Preheat the oven to 200°C/gas mark 6, if baking the fish cakes.
 Shape the mixture into 12 fish cakes, dip into the beaten egg and cover with breadcrumbs.
 Place on a baking sheet, drizzle with olive oil and bake for 15 minutes (or fry over a gentle heat in a little olive oil), until the fish cakes are golden brown on both sides and piping hot.
 Drain on kitchen paper and serve immediately.